Satwik290896/Replace-Multiple-Variable-names-in-a-code-base-with-different-names/README.md

 Warnings to take note of in using the script:
 -	The code might change the definitions of the MACROs as well.
 If u want old MACRO definition to be present, please do manually.
 The same will apply to API/functionality names as well

+Make Sure to allot some memory space in the "<Location of code_base_folder>  "